- General information

 Since TeamCity 10.0.3, there is an experimental ability to:

-http://teamcity:8111/app/rest/builds/<buildLocator>/statistics/ only standard/bundled statistic values are listed.
-See also Custom Charts Get single build statistics value: GET
+GET http://teamcity:8111/app/rest/builds/<buildLocator>/statistics/.Only standard/bundled statistic values are listed.
+See also Custom Charts.

 Downloading build logs via a REST request is not supported, but there is a way to download the log files described here.